antronerds/r2-training-courses/docs/Investigating_Tumor_Heterogeneity.md

 * Hints:
   * There is a category "drugtargets" in R2 to select druggable proteins
   * Knowledge about pathways can be exploited as well
-  * The NCBI database can
+  * The NCBI database can provide additional information from literature about the genes of interest.

 ---------
   ![](_static/images/R2d2_logo.png)**Which strategy do you suggest?**